furiosa-ai/furiosa-models/docs/models/resnet50_v1.5.md

 # ResNet50 v1.5

 ResNet50 v1.5 backbone model trained on ImageNet (224x224).
-This model is also used at MLCommons v2.0.
+This model has been used since MLCommons v0.5.

 ## Usage